docs.unity3d.com

 Option Description

 Initialize Visual Scripting You must select Initialize Visual Scripting the first time you use Visual Scripting in a project.
 Initialize Visual Scripting to parse all assemblies and types for the Visual Scripting Node Library.
 After you initialize Visual Scripting, regenerate your Node Library.
-See Regenerate Nodes, below.
+Refer to Regenerate Nodes, below.

 Type Options Use the Type Options list to add or remove types for your node inputs and outputs.
 After you add or remove a type, you must regenerate your Node Library.
-See Regenerate Nodes, below.
+Refer to Regenerate Nodes, below.

-For more information on how to add or remove types, see Add or remove types.
+For more information on how to add or remove types, refer to Add or remove types.

-For more information on how to add or remove nodes from your Node Library, see Add or remove available nodes.
+For more information on how to add or remove nodes from your Node Library, refer to Add or remove available nodes.

 Regenerate Nodes Regenerate your Node Library to make all nodes available for use in a project.